biodash/biodash.github.io/content/codeclub-about/index.md

 <div class="alert alert-note">
 <div>
-<b>Code Club is currently ongoing for the Spring '22 semester &ndash;
+<b>Code Club is currently ongoing for the summer of '22 &ndash;
 see the <a href="/codeclub-schedule/">schedule</a>.
 You can join us at any point &ndash; to do so, please fill out the
 <a href="#sign-up">form at the bottom of this page!</a></b>